joelnewcomer/visitoconee/wp-content/plugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.3.6 =
-Added CSS around seperator so it can be hidden
+Added new filter for unlimited editing option.
+Fixing PHP 5.3 fatal error.

-= 2.2.0 =
+= 2.3.5 =
-Allow logged in users (author of the post) to bypass cookie authentication
+Updating JavaScript hooks to work with WordPress 5.0+

 == Customization ==

 For advanced options, please see the <a href="https://github.com/ronalfy/simple-comment-editing#wordpress-filters">SCE Filter/Action reference</a>.